shalatan/shalatan.github.io/android.md

     - `Row` : Arrange items horizontally.
     - `Box` : Stack elements
   - `LazyColumn/LazyRow` : Composables that renders only the elements that are visible on screen, so they are designed to be very efficient for long lists. *Doesn't reyce its children like RecycleView, instead emits new composables as you scroll though it and is still performat, as emitting composables is relatively cheap compared to instantiating Views.
+  - `Slots` : Slot-based layouts leave an empty space in the UI for the developer to fill as they wish.
+You can use them to create more flexible layouts.
 - `APIs` :
   - `remember` : To preserve state across *recompositions*.
 Can store both mutable & immutable objects.
   - `remeberSavable` : same as *remember* but also stores them in *bundle* hence survives configuration changes.
 Store primitive types automatically like Int, String, boolean but custom objects/data classes needs to be parecelized.
-  - `mtableStateOf` : creates an observable MutableState<T>
+  - `mutableStateOf` : creates an observable MutableState<T>
+  - `collectAsState` : Collects value from StateFlow and represents its latest value via State. <br> *StateFlow.value* is used as an initial value, and everytime a new value is posted into the *StateFlow*, the returned *State* updates, causing recomposition of every *State.value* usage.
   ```kotlin
   var value by remember { mutableStateOf(default) }
   ```
 - `State hoisting`(lift/elevate) : State that is read or modified by multiple functions should live in common ancestor.
-This avoids duplicating state, bugs, helps resue composables, easier for testing
+This avoids duplicating state, bugs, helps resue composables, easier for testing.
+- `Unidirectional Data Flow (UDF)` : Deisng pattern in which state *flows down* and events *flow up*.
+By using UDF, we can decouple composables that **display state** in the UI from the parts of your app that **store and change state**.
 - Jetpack Compose supports other observables types also.
 But before reading another observable type in Jetpack COmpose, you must convert it to a `State<T>` so that Compose can automatically recompose when the state changes.
   - `Flow` : *collectAsStateWithLifecycle()* collects value from a flow in lifecycle-aware manner, allowing app to save unneeded app resources and tranforms it into Compose State. (*collectAsStateWithLifecycle() uses *repeatOnLifecycle* API under the hood, which is the recommended way to collect flows in Andorid using the View system.)
   - `Flow` : *collectAsState()* similar to *collectAsStateWithLifecycle()*.
 Use *collectAsState* for platform-agnostic code instead of *collectAsStateWithLifecycle()*, which is android-only.